zot/Plexus/notes.md

 Check rhino's impl of Array string properties -- maybe AMT nodes should be arrays with properties (already using @bitset, though, so  it probably doesn't matter)

 Started modifying Coffeescript to generate Lua in addition to JavaScript.
 Lua supports pthreads -- just need to make an actor implementation for Lua (probably port FJ's, since that works).
+LuaNode may be a good platform for it if Plexus doesn't end up in the same process as cC.